Air2air/northworks/public/content/c-villazon.md

 type: interview
 ---

-**
-### Cheryl North Interviews Rolando Villazon**

-*ANG Newspapers Classical Music
- Column - September 10, 2004*

-Rolando Villazon, the young tenor slated to sing the role of Alfredo in the San Francisco Opera's upcoming production of Verdi's *La Traviata,* has lived a life full of "Eureka!" moments.
+Rolando Villazon, the young tenor slated to sing the role of Alfredo in the San Francisco Opera's upcoming production of Verdi's La Traviata, has lived a life full of "Eureka!" moments.

 He was born and raised in Mexico City.
 Neither his father, his mother, nor his sister were musical.
 But, since his father worked at the Sony Record Company in the city, he occasionally brought home records.
 Classical music played no particular part in the family's life, so the classical records were boxed up and put away.